 Choosing between a swimming pool and a lap pool largely depends on the purpose of use.
 If you have a medium or big family, swimming pools become a better option.
 But as we have already mentioned, they might require more effort for maintenance.

 On the other hand, if you want a mini pool perfect for 1 or 2 people to swim laps and relax, then a lap pool is a better idea.
-Plus, they are available in several sizes and variations, so you can swim laps in no time.
+Plus, they are available in several sizes and variations so that you can swim laps quickly.

 And remember that no matter your choice, it can be equipped with automated technologies.
-Just talk to the local pool companies, and they should be able to help you with the entire process, from installation to maintenance.
+Just talk to the local pool companies; they should be able to help you with the entire process, from installation to maintenance.

 With that, we have reached the end of this guide.
-We’d love to hear about your preferences and experiences below in the comment section.
+We’d love to hear your preferences and experiences in the comment section below.

 Until next time, goodbye!